-The next step is to state and prove some simple but important consequences of the 3- dimensional incidence axioms.
+We shall next describe some simple but important consequences of the 3- dimensional incidence axioms.

 Proposition 2.
 If L is a line and X is a point not on L, then there is a unique plane P which contains X and (all the points of) L.